(for veterinary information only)

 - In a 2003 study published in the Journal of Veterinary Internal Medicine, it was found that clomipramine lowered thyroid test values in at least 35% of patients.
 These dogs were not believed to actually have hypothyroidism; results were interpreted to mean that a dog on clomipramine could be erroneously diagnosed as hypothyroid.

-The canine version of clomipramine (Clomicalm®) is manufactured by Novartis Animal Health.
+The canine version of clomipramine (Clomicalm®) is manufactured by Novartis Animal Health (now a division of Elanco/Eli Lilly).
 Their web page detailing this product and including the actual product insert is at: